jaredhowland/jaredhowland.github.io/content/vita.md

 * Cultivate, maintain, and enrich relationships with library vendors and publishers
 * Negotiate access to needed content
 * Collaborate with subject librarians to ensure the library’s collections are as strong as possible
+* Provide analysis of the library’s myriad print and electronic collections
+* Coordinate work between technical services and library information technology employees
+* Oversee creation and maintenance of the library’s collection development and journal analysis databases

 ### 2011–2015 ###
 **Harold B. Lee Library**, Brigham Young University, Provo, <span class="caps">UT</span>